jumps-are-op/shcities/README.md

 3. Why not. :>

 ## Dependencies
-Other than a POSIX-compliant shell and utilities you need `curl` to be installed.
+Other than a POSIX-compliant shell and utilities, you need `curl` to be installed.
 And that's it. (that the beauty of POSIX™ shell scripts :) )